 Electronic Publication (EPUB)

 Electronic Publication (EPUB) files represent the next generation of accessible digital learning content.
 An EPUB file is an archive consisting of HTML files along with embedded images and other multimedia content.
 EPUB files maintain the image and graphics content of the original document with text-based alternatives added to make this content accessible to users of text-to-speech output.
 Users can also increase the font type and size with page formatting that reflows in response.
-EPUB files are accessed by many popular text-to-speech apps and others such as Apple Books and the Microsoft Edge browser.
+EPUB files are accessed by many popular text-to-speech apps and others such as Apple Books.
 EPUB files produced by ARC-BC enable access functionality that is useful to all students with perceptual disabilities.
 ARC-BC is currently able to produce novels and primary-level nonfiction titles in EPUB.
 This section will be updated as the production of more advanced content in EPUB format becomes available.

 Portable Document Format (PDF)